 Chatham County has few Spanish-speaking mental health providers.
 El Futuro, a non-profit mental health agency, provides mental health services in Spanish, including psychiatry.
 Demand for services has been high and there has been a waiting list.
-El Futuro recently opened a new location in Chatham County and have implemented a walk in model that has shown to improve access when used at other sites.
+El Futuro has implemented a walk in model that has shown to improve access when used at other sites.